 Consisting of a series of guided reading seminars, this course introduces students to a selection of original language source material in Arabic, Persian, Turkish, or Hebrew.
-The main goal is to introduce students to excerpts from major texts of cultural, historical, literary, and political significance, but the precise selection of texts may vary in accordance with participants’ research.
+The main goal is to introduce students to excerpts from major texts of cultural, historical, literary, and/or political significance, but the precise selection of texts may vary in accordance with participants’ research.
 Students will be divided into subgroups according to their choice of language.
-They are expected to read, interpret and discuss source material in context, and demonstrate their ability to present and analyze the source material in written form, such as in a term paper (which may be an essay, a book review, or an analytical article), or in a series of shorter contributions presented as a portfolio submission.
+They are expected to read, interpret and discuss source material in context, and demonstrate their ability to present and analyze the source material in written form.

 This course has two key learning outcomes:

 - familiarizing participants with primary source material from the Middle East and

 - improving their proficiency in reading source material in a Middle Eastern language

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.